Merry Hill Shopping Centre: Shopping centre and retail park

 Despite protests from some local residents over construction taking place on the green space, rather than on the former steelworks site, the first phase of the project went ahead and by Christmas 1985 a Queensway furniture store, MFI home furnishings retail warehouse (the very first tenant) and Atlantis Electrical superstore were all trading.
 Shortly before this, the developers announced plans to triple the amount of retail floorspace at Merry Hill within 18 months, subject to Dudley Council's approval.
 Early 1986 saw the opening of Halfords and B&Q.

 The building contract for the shopping malls was awarded to Tarmac Construction.

-A Carrefour hypermarket opened on 1 July 1986 as part of the first phase of the indoor shopping centre, but closed within two years, its place taken by a Gateway supermarket.
+A Carrefour hypermarket opened on 1 July 1986 as part of the first phase of the indoor shopping centre, but closed within 18 months, its place taken by a Gateway supermarket.
 Asda had replaced Gateway by 1990 and have held the tenancy ever since.
 The ground floor of the shopping mall was extended during 1987 and an upper shopping level added in early 1988.
 A separate 10-screen cinema opened in November 1988.
-The 350-seat Jules Verne food court, which offered a round-the-world eating experience and had a large globe-shaped balloon as its centrepiece, opened in June 1989 on the upper level; however, it closed within five years due to disappointing trade and was subdivided into additional retail units.
+The 350-seat Jules Verne food court, which offered a round-the-world eating experience and had a large globe-shaped balloon as its centrepiece, opened in June 1989 on the upper level; however, it closed within five years owing to disappointing trade and was subdivided into additional retail units.

 Construction of the final phase of the centre was completed in 1989.
 A Sainsbury's supermarket and Burger King fast-food outlet opened in September and department stores, Debenhams and British Home Stores in November.
 Marks and Spencer opened on 23 October 1990, two months after the closure of its West Bromwich and Dudley stores on 25 August.
-This part of the shopping centre was partly remodelled in 1996, a mere seven years after it had been built.
+This part of the shopping centre was partly remodelled in 1996.

-Access to the complex was improved in 1998 by alterations to the two junctions with the A4036 Dudley – Pedmore road.
+Access to the complex was improved in 1998 by alterations to the two junctions with the A4036 Dudley – Pedmore Road.
 More than 40 houses were demolished to make way for the widened road and re-designed Quarry Bank junction.

-Merry Hill had brought about the first free-standing Pizza Hut in the UK, the first drive-thru McDonald's restaurant and the largest Texas Homecare store — all opened during 1986.
+Merry Hill had brought about the first free-standing Pizza Hut in the UK, one of the first drive-thru McDonald's restaurants in the UK and the largest Texas Homecare store – all opened during 1986.

 While the centre was still being developed in the late 1980s, plans were unveiled to build the world's tallest tower at Merry Hill.
 The tower would have been 2,000 feet tall, with a hotel at its base, a restaurant halfway up and a nightclub plus observatory at the top.
 However, plans to build it were scrapped in 1992.